 Hannah sees Charles in the chapel and admits it’s been a tough day.
 She confesses her fear almost cost a couple their newborn as she was working so hard to make sure the woman did not die on the table.
 She reflects on an old memory of losing her tooth as a kid and seeing her dad holding a photo of her mom just sobbing, a moment that has haunted her in seeing him broken and feeling that she never was able to fill the hole she left.
 She admits that she feels her dad loves her as much as he can but has never forgiven her for the death of her mom.

 She calls her dad to the hospital to confront him and asks why he’s always withdrawn and always seems to run away.
 He admits it’s hard to look at her, but not because he blames her, as she was just a baby coming into the world; it’s hard to look at her because she reminds him so much of her mom.
 Same kind eyes, same patient smile, same tilt of her head when she asks a question, even the way she twists her hair when she’s thinking.
-Her dad admits that he loved Hannah’s mom so much, and looking at her just makes her miss her at times, but he’s never once blamed her for what happened to her mom as he apologizes for ever making her feel loved less.
+Her dad admits that he loved Hannah’s mom so much, and looking at her just makes him miss her at times, but he’s never once blamed her for what happened to her mom as he apologizes for ever making her feel loved less.
 He admits her mom would be so proud of her as the pair hug it out.

 Frost learns the truth